-- 1. Medicines should be kept in a secure place with restricted access (see 11 below): - 2.
-Controlled drugs should be stored securely with limited access, but should be easily accessible in an emergency.
-A record should be kept for audit and safety purposes (see appendix 'D'); - 3.
+- 1. Medicines should be kept in a secure place in accordance with child's individual healthcare plan and easily accessible; - 2.
+Controlled drugs should be stored securely with double locked access, in accordance with child's individual healthcare plan but should be easily accessible in an emergency.
+A record should be kept for audit and safety purposes (see appendix 'D' 'Record of Medicine Administered to an Individual Child'); - 3.
 Some medication, subject to the Individual Healthcare plan (see appendix 'G'), can be kept in a refrigerator alongside food but should be in an airtight container and clearly labeled; - 4.
 Large volumes of medicines should not be stored; - 5.
 Children should know where their own medicines are stored, who holds the key and be able to access them; - 6.
-Staff should only store, supervise and administer medicine that has been prescribed for an individual child; - 7.
-Medicines should be stored strictly in accordance with product instructions (paying particular note to temperature) and in the original container in which dispensed; - 8.
-Staff should ensure that the supplied container is clearly labeled with the name of the child, the name and dose of the medicine, storage instructions and the frequency of administration; - 9.
-Where a child needs two or more prescribed medicines, each should be in a separate container; - 10.
-Staff should never transfer medicines from their original containers; and - 11.
-Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenalin pens should be always readily available to children and not locked away
+Staff should only store, supervise and administer medicine that has been agreed in the individual child's healthcare plan; - 7.
+Medicines should be stored strictly in accordance with product instructions (paying particular note to temperature) and in the original container in which dispensed.
+The exception to this is insulin, which must still be in date, but will generally be available to schools inside an insulin pen or pump, rather than its original container.
+Diabetes UK provides useful information about managing children with diabetes and their medicines in schools (B226 Aug 18 PrescQIPP): - 8.
+Staff should ensure that the supplied medication is clearly labeled with the name of the child, the name and dose of the medicine, how is it administered, storage instructions and the frequency of administration.
+For over the counter medicines, this may be obtained from the manufacturer's instructions and for prescribed medicines from the pharmacy label; - 9.
+Where a child needs two or more prescribed medicines, each should be in a separate container;

+- 10. Staff should never transfer medicines from their original containers; and - 11.
+Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenalin pens should be always readily available to children and not locked away in accordance with the individual child's healthcare plan.

-12. The inhaler and spacers for salbutamol inhalers (see below) must be kept in a safe and suitably central location in the school, such as the school office, or staffroom, which is known to all staff, and to which all staff have access at all times, but in which the inhaler is out of the reach and sight of children.
+The inhaler and spacers for salbutamol inhalers (see below) must be kept in a safe and suitably central location in the school, such as the school office, or staffroom, which is known to all staff, and to which all staff have access at all times, but in which the inhaler is out of the reach and sight of children.
 The inhaler and spacer should not be locked away.